RamanGupta16/GFS2-DRBD-Cluster/README.md

    migrated quickly to server7.
 Verify ping is continously working during and after migration.
 -  Shutdown server4 and make sure VM on other server7 is working fine and does not hang.
    On server7 also verify LVM and GFS2 are working.
--  Start server4, start its Pacemaker Cluster and execute script 'resume_second_primary.sh'.
+-  Now start server4, start its Pacemaker Cluster: *pcs cluster start*.
 -  On server4 Verify DRBD is back in dual-Primary mode.
 Verify LVM and GFS2.
 -  Reverse migrate VM from server7 to server4.
 Ping must not break and VM shoud not hang.
--  To completely undo the steps performed by this script bundle use 'uninstall_drbd.sh' script.
+-  To completely undo the steps performed by this script bundle use *uninstall_drbd.sh* script.

 ## Result:
-In a Pacemaker Cluster with GFS2-over-DRBD setup a VM (4GB-RAM, 4-vCPU) was successfully Live Migrated in Shared Nothing fashion.
+In a Pacemaker Cluster with GFS2-over-DRBD setup a VM (6GB-RAM, 8-vCPU) was successfully Live Migrated in Shared Nothing fashion.
 It took < 20 seconds to migrate using back-to-back ethernet connection between the 2 cluster nodes.
 DRBD was running over same back-to-back ethernet connection.
 After migration the non-VM hosting node was shutdown.
 In surviving node